Print this topic

 Benzoyl peroxide works as an antiseptic to reduce germs on your skin.
 This can reduce inflammation and prevent pores from blocking.
 Brands include Benzac AC, PanOxyl, Clearasil Ultra, Clean and Clear Cleanser.

-Treatments come in three strengths.
-You can buy 2.5% and 5% benzoyl peroxide from the supermarket or pharmacy without needing a prescription.
+Treatments come in 3 strengths.
+You can buy 2.5% and 5% benzoyl peroxide from the supermarket or pharmacy without a prescription.
 To buy the strongest preparation (10%), you need to go to a pharmacy.
-It's best to start with a lower strength, especially if you have pale skin.
+It is best to start with a lower strength, especially if you have pale skin.

 Read more about benzoyl peroxide.